 The ECCU product set comprises Loan Protection (LP), Life Savings (LS) and optional riders, e.g. Death Benefit Insurance or insurance against Total Permanent Disability from any occupation.
 These policies provide benefits to credit unions affiliated to the ILCU upon death or total permanent disability occurring to their eligible members.
-This product set has remained largely unchanged since the formation of the company in 1980 and no new product development has taken place recently.
+This product set has remained largely unchanged since the formation of the company in 1980.

 The insurance premiums are collected from its affiliated credit unions by the ILCU and paid to ECCU.
 Benefits are paid by ECCU directly to its policyholders, the credit unions, on foot of successful claims.
-Payments are now almost exclusively made by Electronic Funds Transfer.
+Payments are made by Electronic Funds Transfer.
 ECCU does not receive premium from or make payments to individual credit union members.

 Subject to capital requirements, and at the discretion of the board, underwriting surpluses are returned to the policyholders by way of claims experience refund when the annual results are known.